amyreese/markdown-pp/readme.md

 1\.
 Installation and Usage
 ----------------------

-Currently, you'll need to download the source code from [GitHub][] or clone the repository, and the run the installation script manually.
+Currently, you'll need to download the source code from [GitHub][repo] or clone the repository, and the run the installation script manually.

-    sudo python setup.py install
+    pip install MarkdownPP

 There are two components to the project: a Python module, `MarkdownPP`, and a Python script that acts as a simple command line interface to the module,